bSchnepp/Feral/README.md

 ## What is Feral?
 Feral is an experimental monolithic kernel intended to be used for my Waypoint operating system.
 It's primary goals are flexibility, reliablility, performance, and security.
-Feral is intended to run for many architectures, but is currently being developed primarilly for the x86_64 platform, and more specifically for Family 17h x86-64 PCs ("Zen" architecture)
+Feral is intended to run for many architectures, but is currently being developed primarilly for the x86_64 platform, and more specifically for Family 17h x86-64 PCs ("Zen" and "Zen+" architecture) Do note that we do *not* support non-PC x86 systems (ie, "Liverpool" APU).
+We assume your hardware has an APIC, is capable of having Multiboot or UEFI support, and communicates to disks using some variant of the ATA or SCSI protocols.

 In the future, Feral is intended to run on MIPS, Aarch64, POWER9, and RV64GC hardware.